Charged-current non-standard neutrino interactions at Daya Bay: Introduction

 where the lepton flavor index $\alpha,\beta=e,\mu,\tau$, the fermions $f\neq f'=u,d$ for CC-NSI and $f=e,u,d$ for NC-NSI.
 The chirality projection operator $P$ can take on the values of either $P_{L}=(1-\gamma^{5})/2$ or $P_{R}=(1+\gamma^{5})/2$.
 The dimensionless parameters $\epsilon_{\alpha\beta}^{f,f',P}$ and $\epsilon_{\alpha\beta}^{f,P}$ quantify the relative strength of the neutrino NSI with respect to the SM Fermi constant $G_{F}$.
 In general, both the CC and NC NSI parameters $\epsilon_{\alpha\beta}^{f,f',P}$ and $\epsilon_{\alpha\beta}^{f,P}$ are complex parameters.
 It is expected that the size of each NSI parameter is of order $\left|\epsilon\right|\sim g_{\textrm{NP}}^{2}M_W^{2}/M_{\textrm{NP}}^{2}$ \citep{Kopp:2007ne,Proceedings:2019qno} where $M_W$, $g_{\textrm{NP}}$ and $M_{\textrm{NP}}$ are the $W$ boson mass, the coupling constant and the mass of the new mediator, respectively.
 The existence of non-vanishing CC-NSI parameters $\epsilon_{\alpha\beta}^{f,f',P}$ for $\alpha\neq\beta$ indicates violation of the lepton flavor number conservation, and $\epsilon_{\alpha\alpha}^{f,f',P}\neq\epsilon_{\beta\beta}^{f,f',P}$ violation of lepton flavor universality.
 In the case that $\epsilon_{\alpha\beta}^{f,f',P}=0$, SM CC weak interactions are recovered.
 Note that the total lepton number is conserved in both the NSI described by eqs. (\ref{eq:CC-NSI}) and (\ref{eq:NC-NSI}) and SM at classical level.
 In the presence of CC-NSI, the production and detection processes of neutrinos would be modified.
 The NC-NSI could also affect neutrino propagation in matter.
-These NSI can thus be probed in experiments involving the measurement of the Fermi constant $G_{F}$, the unitarity of the Cabibbo-Kobayash-Maskawa (CKM) matrix, and pion-related decay rates, among many others \citep{Davidson:2003ha,Biggio:2009nt,Falkowski:2019xoe}.
-These precision experiments could constrain $\left|\epsilon\right|$ or Re($\epsilon$) to $\mathcal{O}(10^{-6})$.
+Both CC-NSI and NC-NSI can thus be probed in experiments involving the measurement of the Fermi constant $G_{F}$, the unitarity of the Cabibbo-Kobayash-Maskawa (CKM) matrix, and pion-related decay rates, among many others \citep{Davidson:2003ha,Biggio:2009nt,Falkowski:2019xoe}.
+These precision experiments could constrain $\left|\epsilon\right|$ or Re($\epsilon$) to $\mathcal{O}(10^{-6})$ under different assumptions.
 Of course, both CC-NSI and NC-NSI may also manifest themselves in neutrino oscillation experiments and give rise to effective mixing angles and mass squared differences \citep{Fornengo:2001pm,Li:2014mlo,Liao:2016orc,Liao:2017awz,ANTARES:2021crm,IceCube:2022ubv}.
-The effect of NC-NSI on neutrino propagation in matter can be ignored and only CC-NSI are relevant for short baseline reactor neutrino oscillation experiments \citep{Leitner:2011aa,Girardi:2014gna}.
-Thus in this paper, we use the full data set of the Daya Bay experiment to probe the effects of CC-NSI with two different approaches.
-We treat the effects of NSI as subdominant and the shifts between the standard and the effective oscillation parameters except $\theta_{13}$ as small.
+In this paper, we use the full data set of the Daya Bay experiment to probe the effects of CC-NSI with two different approaches.\footnote{The effect of NC-NSI on neutrino propagation in matter can be ignored and only CC-NSI are relevant for short baseline reactor neutrino oscillation experiments \citep{Leitner:2011aa,Girardi:2014gna}.} We assume that the effects of NSI are subdominant and the shifts between the standard and the effective oscillation parameters except $\theta_{13}$ are small.

 The rest of the paper is organized as follows: in section \ref{sec:Two-approaches}, the two approaches to formulate CC-NSI in neutrino oscillation experiments and their corresponding CC-NSI parameters are introduced.
 Section \ref{sec:DayaBay-experiment} gives a brief description of the Daya Bay reactor neutrino experiment.
 The constraints on CC-NSI parameters extracted from the Daya Bay experiment are shown in section \ref{sec:Constraints-on-NSI}.
 We summarize and conclude in section \ref{sec:Summary}.